PowerACH/SpringBoot/spring-design-patterns/mvc-design-pattern.md

 **Spring MVC** is an MVC framework in Spring (frameworks on frameworks on frameworks) that's used for building web applications.
 It uses a DispatcherServlet to receive requests and map them to the best models, views, or controllers.

-Let's take a look at one of the Spring Boot applications we've been working on recently.
+Let's take a look at a [Spring Boot application](https://github.com/angeljuarez77/spring-angular-bookstore/tree/master/server).
 With a partner, investigate the existing code to see how it maps to the MVC pattern.

 - What do you notice about how the project is set up?
 - How does the code for each component differ?